tiagodc/TreeLS/README.md

 #### Legacy code

-For anyone still interested in the old implementations (fully developed in R code, slow but suitable for research) of this library, you can still use it.
+For anyone still interested in the old implementations of this library (fully developed in R, slow but suitable for research), you can still use it.
 In order to do it, uninstall any recent instances of `TreeLS` and reinstall the legacy version:
 ```
 devtools::install_github('tiagodc/TreeLS', ref='old')
 ```
-Not all features from the old package were reimplemented in `Rcpp`, but I'm gonna get there eventually.
+Not all features from the old package were reimplemented in `Rcpp`, but I'll get there.

 ## Examples